 Umina Beach: The southern end of Umina Beach is a very popular dog beach on the Central Coast.
 The off-leash section is in between the Berrima Crescent Car Park and the beach access track opposite Umina Beach Skate Park.
 While I’ve come across some suggestions that dogs are no longer allowed on the beach, it’s still listed on the council website.
 Perhaps double check the signage.

-Copacabana Beach: This peaceful spot with soft and squeaky sand is off-leash to the south of the patrolled area.
-It’s a great spot to walk across to Macmasters Beach, past the lagoon.
+Copacabana Beach to Macmasters Beach: This peaceful beach with golden yellow sand is off-leash to the south of the patrolled area.
+Check out the signs for the access points that allow dogs.
+It’s great to walk across to the northern half of Macmasters Beach, past the lagoon.
+Dogs commonly swim in the lagoon, but be wary of pollution after rain.

 Shelly Beach: This large surf beach is equally as popular with local dog owners and surfers when the swell is up.
 On Google Maps, search for “North Shelly Beach Dog Beach”.
 The off-leash section extends from the beach access stairs, where there’s plenty of free parking, south to the northern beach access walkway off Shelly Beach Road, adjacent to the golf course.

-Budgewoi Beach: A spectacularly rugged yet beautiful beach close to Lake Munmorah, this beach has a large off-leash area to allow dogs to run free to their heart’s content.
+Budgewoi Beach: A spectacularly rugged yet beautiful beach close to Lake Munmorah, also known as Lakes Beach, this beach has a large off-leash area to allow dogs to run free to their heart’s content.

 Dog-Friendly Walks on the Central Coast